If your mortgage lender applies to the court to repossess your home, there are different types of court order the court can make.

 - you have paid off your mortgage arrears and there are no arrears on the date of the hearing

-- your lender or its representative didn't attend the court hearing
+- your lender or their representative didn't attend the court hearing

 Your mortgage lender has to restart the court process from the beginning if they want to try to repossess your home again.